 This card reminds the Fool of their various physical urges and all the information absorbed through their senses, with a warning that they can be a vicious form of bondage if the Fool fails to remember the bigger picture and all the lessons learned so far.
 Acting on impulse can have positive consequences too, a wild kind of spontaneity that is hard to achieve when one is constantly prompt to overthink every action, but this should not become a permanent driving force into anyone’s life.

-The Devil love tarot
+The Devil love tarot and meditation

 When the Devil major arcana appears in a reading about love or relationships, it usually draws attention to the physical part of that relationship.
 As mentioned above, the devil tarot card is the card of sexuality and physical urges, and combined with other positive tarot cards it probably means that any romantic, intimate, or emotional connection can also be just as harmonious in the bedroom.